sahlet-official/selfdev/Documentation/FOUNDATION.md

    - Set up a deep understanding of people's needs, use the knowledge in practice for my life, recognize a need and satisfy it directly.
    - Learn to recognize which needs are more prioritized right now.
    - Learn to make time for each need.
-   - To figure out if I want glory and greatness, or happiness is enough.
+   - To figure out if I want glory, greatness, power, or happiness is enough.
 3. Health
    - Set up processes for maintaining physical and mental health and system of crisis prevention.
    - Develop and integrate behavior templates that will allow me to maintain health and mental clarity.